jkielpinski/jkielpinski.github.io/posts/predicting-system-dot-random.md

 }
 ~~~

-From this code snippet we can gather some facts.
+In order to predict the next outputs of the RNG, we need to determine what the values of these state variables are.
+From this code snippet we can gather some facts that we can use to do that.
 The state variables change with every invocation, so we have to keep track of which invocation we're referring to. $s_1^n$ refers to `_s1` after $n$ invocations of the RNG.
 We can say:

 * **Fact 1**: $f(n) = RL(5 \cdot s_1^n \pmod {2^{64}}, 7) \cdot 9 \pmod {2^{64}}$

 	This is the random number generated, called `result` in the code.
 Note: the $\pmod {2^{64}}$ here is because we are working with `ulong`s -- any time you multiply or add them, they can overflow. `ulong`s have a max value of $2^{64}$; values past that will wrap around.
+[Modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic) is a convenient way to express this behavior mathematically.

 * **Fact 2**: $s_0^{n+1} = s_0^n \oplus s_3^n \oplus s_1^n$
 * **Fact 3**: $s_1^{n+1} = s_1^n \oplus s_2^n \oplus s_0^n$